ozydingo/pluralzbot/README.md

 ### Connect Slack App

-We'll use the same function for challenge verification, event subscription, and oauth handling because the amount of shared code between these handlers outweighs their differences.
-To keep things tidy, each URL will have an `action=<ACTION>` parameter, and these are parsed immediately in `index.js:main` and routed to the correct function imported from `controllers`.
+For simplicity and code-sharing, we use the same function with different query parameters for various actions from Slack.
+The `main` function serves as a rouuterr to decide which functio in `controllers` will respond.

 * Add an OAuth Redirect URL to allow users to grant permission to PluralzBot.
   * `https://us-central1-enhanced-optics-219215.cloudfunctions.net/pluralz?action=oauth`
-* Enable "Event Subscription".
+* Enable "Event Subscriptions".
   * Add the URL `https://us-central1-enhanced-optics-219215.cloudfunctions.net/pluralz?action=event`
 * Subscribe to the `message.channels` and `message.groups` bot events.
 We're leaving out IM and MPIM since pluralzBot is most effective in named channels, not direct messages.
 * Add a slash command, `/pluralz`
   * URL: `https://us-central1-enhanced-optics-219215.cloudfunctions.net/pluralz?action=command`
   * Description: "Modify your Pluralz settingz"
-* Enabled interactivity.
+* Enable interactivity.
   * URL: `https://us-central1-enhanced-optics-219215.cloudfunctions.net/pluralz?action=response`
-* Reinstall the app to gain new scopes.
-You may notice that the actions above have caused Slack to automatically add the following scopes:
+* Reinstall the app to grant the following new scopes automatically added by the above actions:
   * `channels.history`
   * `commands`
   * `groups.history`
-* Lastly, add the app to a channel in Slack.

 The app should be good to go!
-Try typing a message like "I like words" in a channel that has PluralzBot added, and you should see it spring into action.
+Simply add the PluralzBot app to any channel and try typing a message like "I like words" in that channel.

 ### Appendix